 This is particularly evident on crafting platforms, where certain makers have a loyal following: every new piece they make sells, simply because people adore their work.
 (And, of course, in the art, music and book worlds.)

-Put impostor syndrome aside
+Banish impostor syndrome

 What people are giving back by way of approbation should be taken as a compliment.
 You’ve given something with your work, and this is the time to put impostor syndrome back in its box.